francoisromain/bug-vuepress-2-image/readme.md

 # vuepress 2 bug

-Can not import image from another directory.
+Can not access to the sub page.

 To reproduce the bug :